DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Methodology

 Our task diversity metric is computed using these class-based partitions.
-First, we match subsets between $\mathcal{P}^1$ and $\mathcal{P}^2$ to maximize the pairwise overlaps, which can be achieved using methods such as bipartite matching.
-For each matched pair of subsets, we then compute the intersection-over-union (IoU) ratio.
+First, we match subsets between $\mathcal{P}^1$ and $\mathcal{P}^2$ to maximize the pairwise overlaps, via methods such as bipartite matching.
+For each matched pair of subsets, we compute the intersection-over-union (IoU) ratio.
 Finally, we calculate the average IoU value across all subset pairs across the two partitions.
 A low average IoU indicates that $\mathcal{P}^1$ and $\mathcal{P}^2$ differ significantly, suggesting that $T_1$ and $T_2$ are relatively diverse tasks.
-We note that during the step of relabeling the classes, the semantic information of the class concepts in each task is lost.
+We show pseudocode for the metric in \Cref{alg:taskdiversity} in Appendix~\ref{sec:app_task_diversity}.
+We note that during the step of relabeling the classes, the semantic information of the classes in each task is lost.
 Therefore, the proposed metric only quantifies task diversity from the function mapping perspective.
-Nonetheless, learning to jointly solve tasks that are diversified in their function mappings (as measured by our metric) has been shown to promote the development of better adaptation capacity \cite{amy24}.
+Nonetheless, learning to jointly solve tasks that are diversified in their input-output mappings (which our metric quantifies) has been shown to enable better adaptation capacity \citep{amy24}.